decaf-dev/obsidian-view-count/README.md

 ## About

-This plugin will increment a `view-count` property on every note that is opened in your vault.
+This plugin will track the view count for each file in your vault.
+The count can be seen at the bottom of a note in the status bar.

-You can set plugin to increment the property every time a note is opened or only once a day.
+By default, a _view_ is considered an opening of a file after 12 am your local time for any date.
+You may set the plugin to increment view count every time a file is opened in the plugin settings.

 ## Installation